dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 `Unsafe` HTML can be removed by setting '$config' appropriately.
 E.g., '$config["elements"] = "* -script"' (section:- #3.3), '$config["safe"] = 1' (section:- #3.6), etc.

--- 2.6  Using without modifying old 'kses()' code ------------------o
+-- 2.6  Use without modifying old 'kses()' code --------------------o

 The 'Kses' PHP script is used by many applications (like 'WordPress').
-It is possible to have such applications use htmLawed instead since it is compatible with code that calls the 'kses()' function declared in the 'Kses' file (usually named 'kses.php').
+It is possible to have such applications use htmLawed instead, since it is compatible with code that calls the 'kses()' function declared in the 'Kses' file (usually named 'kses.php').
 E.g., application code like this will continue to work after replacing 'Kses' with htmLawed:

     $comment_filtered = kses($comment_input, array('a'=>array(), 'b'=>array(), 'i'=>array()));